FENECON Industrial S — Assembly and Operating Instructions

 Reprinting, even in part, is only permitted with the permission of FENECON GmbH.

 1.3.
-Version/revision of the operating instructions
+Version/revision of the installation and service instructions

-Version/revision | Change to the operating instructions | Date | Name |
+Version/revision | Change to installation and service instructions | Date | Name |

 ---|---|---|---|